aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-rows-and-columns/create-remove-and-get-gridcell-comments/_index.md

 weight: 100
 url: /net/aspose-cells-gridweb/manage-comment/
 keywords: GridWeb,comment
-description: This article introduces how to work with comment in GridWeb.
+description: This article introduces how to work with comments in GridWeb.
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Possible Usage Scenarios**
-The following article explains how to create, remove and get comment from a cell (GridCell)  inside the GridWeb worksheet.
-It is worth noting that GridWeb displays comment as Tooltip like MS-Excel when you hover mouse over the cell as shown in this screenshot.
+The following article explains how to create, remove, and get comments from a cell (GridCell) inside the GridWeb worksheet.
+It is worth noting that GridWeb displays comments as tooltips, like MS Excel, when you hover the mouse over the cell, as shown in this screenshot.

 ![todo:image_alt_text](create-remove-and-get-gridcell-comments_1.png)

 ## **Create Comment object inside Cell**
-Please use the GridCell.CreateComment method to create a comment object inside cell.
+Please use the GridCell.CreateComment method to create a comment object inside a cell.
 The following sample code creates a sample comment in cell B4 of the first worksheet of GridWeb.

 {{< highlight java >}}